purestorage/helm-charts/pure-k8s-plugin/README.md

 ```

 ## Install the plugin in a separate namespace(i.e. project)
-For security reason, it's strongly recommended to install the plugin in a new separate namespace/project.
+For security reason, it's strongly recommended to install the plugin in a separate namespace/project.
+Make sure the namespace is existing, otherwise create it before installing the plugin.

 Customize your values.yaml including arrays info (replacement for pure.json), and then install with your values.yaml.
-Better to set a release name such as "pure-storage-driver"

-Dry run the installation, and make sure your values.yaml working correctly
+Dry run the installation, and make sure your values.yaml working correctly.
 ```
-helm install --name pure-storage-driver pure/pure-k8s-plugin -f <your_own_dir>/yourvalues.yaml --dry-run --debug
+helm install --name pure-storage-driver pure/pure-k8s-plugin --namespace <namespace> -f <your_own_dir>/yourvalues.yaml --dry-run --debug
 ```

 Run the Install